fr3ts0n/AndrOBD/README.md

 </details>

 #### ⚠️ Design request ⚠️
-* AndrOBD is looking for help with designing and implementing of a new modern GUI ([#104](https://github.com/fr3ts0n/AndrOBD/issues/104), [#126](https://github.com/fr3ts0n/AndrOBD/issues/126)), *Java & Kotlin are [supported](https://github.com/fr3ts0n/AndrOBD/wiki/Frequently-asked-questions#what-programming-languages-can-be-used-for-contributions)*.
+* AndrOBD is looking for help with designing and implementing of a new modern GUI ([#104](https://github.com/fr3ts0n/AndrOBD/issues/104), [#126](https://github.com/fr3ts0n/AndrOBD/issues/126)), *Java & Kotlin [can be used](https://github.com/fr3ts0n/AndrOBD/wiki/Frequently-asked-questions#what-programming-languages-can-be-used-for-contributions)*.
 Contributers will be credited/linked in the Readme.

 ## Support by donating